guzba/ready/README.md

 let redisPool = newRedisPool(3) # Defaults to localhost:6379

-# This autoamtically removes a connection from the pool, runs the command
+# This automatically removes a connection from the pool, runs the command
 # and then returns it back to the pool
 redisPool.command("PING")
 ```